Ep. 263 | Dean Devlin & Trevor Moore

 "Trevor Moore: The Story of our Times" album is available for download on iTunes.

 Show starts at 5 pm PT (7 pm CT / 8 pm ET.)
-Stream it live from our website or subscribe for free and download the show on iTunes.
-You can also listen on the go on your Android/iPhone/iPad device via Stitcher.
+Subscribe for free and download the show on APPLE PODCASTS.
+You can also listen on the go on your Android/iPhone/iPad device via SPOTIFY.

 DEAN DEVLIN is an acclaimed writer, producer and director of blockbuster films and highly-rated television projects, he also serves as chairman and CEO of Electric Entertainment, the full-service film, television, worldwide sales & distribution company, and studio he founded in May 2001, which also houses Electric Post, a state-of-the-art digital effects and post-production facility.